Hera (space mission): Project history

-AIDA the joint project with NASA
+AIDA, the joint project with NASA

-AIDA is the first operational program whose objective is to test a method of deflecting near-Earth asteroids.
+AIDA was the first operational program whose objective is to test a method of deflecting near-Earth asteroids.
 It was set up in 2013 jointly by scientists supported by NASA and ESA.
-Its objective is to test the use of an impactor-type device to deflect an asteroid that might strike the Earth.
-This program provides for the launch to the binary asteroid (65803) Didymos of two spacecraft: the DART impactor developed by NASA responsible for crashing at high speed on the smaller of the two asteroids and the AIM orbiter developed by ESA, which must measure the effects of the impact.
-After an evaluation phase in the two space agencies, the European Space Agency decided at the end of 2016 to abandon the development of AIM due to lack of sufficient financial support from member states.
+Its objective was to test the use of an impactor-type device to deflect an asteroid that might strike the Earth.
+This program provided for the launch to the binary asteroid 65803 Didymos of two spacecraft: the DART impactor developed by NASA responsible for crashing at high speed on the smaller of the two asteroids and the AIM orbiter developed by ESA, which would measure the effects of the impact.

+After an evaluation phase in the two space agencies, ESA decided at the end of 2016 to abandon the development of AIM due to lack of sufficient financial support from member states.
 NASA, for its part, decided to continue the development of DART.
-In this new context, terrestrial observatories are responsible for taking over partially the role of AIM.
-The DART project will evolve thereafter by incorporating the LICIACube nano-satellite, released before the impact and responsible for taking and retransmitting the first 100 seconds of it.
+In this new context, terrestrial observatories were responsible for taking over partially the role of AIM.

+The DART mission was launched on 24 November 2021 by a Falcon 9 rocket from Vandenberg Space Force Base and reached the binary asteroid 65803 Didymos on 26 September 2022, colliding with its satellite Dimorphos at 23:16 UTC at a relative speed of about 6.6 km/s.
+The project incorporated the Italian nano-satellite LICIACube, responsible for documenting and retransmitting the first 100 seconds of the impact.